nervosnetwork/ckb/docs/ckb-core-dev.md

 ## Chain Spec

-The subcommand `ckb init` has an option `--export-specs` to export spec files as well, which allows editing the chain spec for development.
+The chain spec in `specs/dev.toml` can switch between different PoW engines.

-The chain spec can switch between different PoW engines.
-Wiki has the [instructions](https://github.com/nervosnetwork/ckb/wiki/PoW-Engines) about how to configure it.-
+Wiki has the [instructions](https://github.com/nervosnetwork/ckb/wiki/PoW-Engines) about how to configure it.

 ### Well-known Hashes